What Is A Personality Disorder?

 Articles About Personality Disorder

 Stop for a moment, put your cell phone down and imagine this hypothetical situation.
 You are out on a date, you’re anxious and eager, you have had that first glass of wine.
 Are you or your partner guilty of phone “phubbing” or snubbing?
-Digressing, the etymology of...read more
+Digressing, the...read more

 This article originally appeared on Huffington Post.
 My heart goes out to victims and their families of the massacre in Las Vegas.
 This tragedy has many of us wondering what could have been done to prevent it and why it happened.
 As a mental health and addiction...read more